 Open Regional Fund for the Economy and (Youth) Employment in Central America (FACILIDAD)

-Title: Open Regional Fund for Economic and (Youth) Employment in Central America (FACILIDAD)
+Title: Open Regional Fund (ORF) FACILIDAD for the Economy and (Youth) Employment in Central America

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Countries: Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua